Somis12/somis-betterevents/README.md

 end)

-AddEventHandler('somis-betterevents:death', function(playerId)-- will be executed on any death,doesnt matter if a player got shot or fall damage
+AddEventHandler('somis-betterevents:death', function(playerId,killerId)-- will be executed on any death,doesnt matter if a player got shot or rammed by vehicle, killerid will be shown if a player was shot or rammed, but will show 0 if its none (like fall damage.)

 end)